CBDFit is a fitness-oriented CBD company founded in Florida by former Navy SEAL Sean Rosario.

-- Minor cannabinoids: CBN, CBC, and other beneficial cannabinoids that are present in smaller amounts than CBD.
+- Minor cannabinoids: CBN, CBG, and other beneficial cannabinoids that are present in smaller amounts than CBD.

-- Hemp: a non-intoxicating variety of cannabis with low THC levels (0.3% or less).
+- Hemp: a non-intoxicating variety of cannabis plants with low THC levels (0.3% or less).

-- Broad-spectrum: whole-plant hemp extract similar to full-spectrum CBD, but with THC removed.
+- Broad-spectrum: whole-plant hemp extract similar to full-spectrum CBD, but with THC removed (may contain trace amounts).

 - CBD isolate: pure CBD with all other hemp compounds removed.

 CBDFit Product Lineup

 CBD Fit offers CBD tinctures, three types of capsules, CBD-infused protein powder, and a CBD-infused sleep supplement.
 Most of these products are geared towards working out.